Supplements & Nutrition

 When it comes to supplements, there is a fine line in history between what is considered a nutritional supplement and what was considered medicine at the time.
 Before the advent of modern medicine, doctors worked with a natural world to try to find ways to positively impact their patients’ health.
 Now, this did not always have positive side effects, and without modern medicine we would be much worse off than we are now, but the idea that the natural world offers us things that help us take control of our health and our lives is nothing new.
 A good example of an ancient supplement that at the time was just treated as a part of the daily diet was spirulina.
 The Aztecs used spirulina as a part of their daily diet, and in many cases this health-boosting algae was made into small cakes to be consumed as part of a meal.
 We still use spirulina today as a source of plenty of minerals and nutrients as well as amino acids, but back in the time of the Aztecs, it was just a part of their natural food supply.

 Today, while supplements are not regulated the same way medicines are, they still are held a certain manufacturing standard to ensure that they are pure, and they are not harmful.
 While most supplements are at worst, harmless (like probiotics), and at best beneficial, it is always a good idea to talk with your doctor before starting a new supplement.
-However, certain classes of supplements may be riskier, such as testosterone boosters and fat burners.
+However, certain classes of supplements may be riskier, such as testosterone boosters, appetite suppressants, and fat burners (check out our Leanbean review).

 A Brief History of Nutritional Aids

 The idea that you can consume something and use it to become a better athlete is nothing new.
 There are plenty of cases throughout history where people would consume some part of an animal or plant in hopes that it will give them superhuman powers or help them to perform better.
 For example, maca root, which grows in the Andes of central Peru, used to be used by indigenous people as something they took before going into battle to give them strength and stamina.
-If you think about it, we’ve done something similar in the modern day with our preference for coffee and caffeine, giving ourselves a level of fortitude against the workday.
+If you think about it, we’ve done something similar in the modern day with our preference for green tea, coffee or detox tea and caffeine (although athletes tend to use the best caffeine pills they can get their hands on), giving ourselves a level of fortitude against the workday.

 Modern nutritional supplements are especially balance in order to provide the full range of nutrients you need, without missing out on anything.
 Because of the uniqueness of the human body, it can be hard to replace all of your nutrition with a supplement such as a protein bar, shake or other beverage, but as far as improving your workout performance goes, there are a wide range of nutritional products that are available to help you perform at your best.